What is the government cladding remediation fund?

-The Building Safety Fund for non-ACM cladding remediation
+The Building Safety Fund

 The government is keen to reassure leaseholders and residents that it is on their side and committed to ensuring their safety at home.
 As such, it wants all eligible buildings to be made safe as soon as possible.